rlawrenc/cosc_304/labs/lab7/APEX/assign/READMEUnit5.md

 1. Navigate to App Builder.
 Select Budget App.
 If you are in the View Report mode, select Budget App under Name.
 2. Click Create Page.
-3. Select Report and on the next page select Interactive Grid.
+3. Select Report and on the next page, select Interactive Grid.
 4. For Page Attributes, Enter Project Budget Interactive Grid for Page Name and click Next.
 5. For Navigation Menu: